salmonwatersheds/percentile-benchmarks-CI/README.md

 obs.star <- exp(tail(obs.star.log, n))
 ```

-We created the function `modelBoot` to return the model-bootstrapped confidence intervals on the historical spawners benchmarks for a timeseries of spawner abundances (see Appendix).
+We created the function `modelBoot` to return the model-bootstrapped confidence intervals on the historical spawners benchmarks for a time series of spawner abundances (see Appendix).

 ### Comparing approaches

 #### Simulated data

-We compared the two approaches to calculating confidence intervals (block boostrap and model-based) to the "true" confidence intervals in the upper and lower historical-spawners benchmarks.
-We calculated the block boostrap using block lengths of 1 (i.e., naiive boostrap), 5, 10, and 15 years.
+We compared the approaches to calculating confidence intervals (naive, block, and model-based) to the "true" confidence intervals in the upper and lower historical-spawners benchmarks.
+We calculated the block bootstrap using block lengths of 1 (i.e., naive bootstrap), 5, 10, and 15 years.
 This yielded five different sets of confidence intervals being compared (block lengths 1, 5, 10, 15, and model-based).

-We estimated the "true" confidence intervals by simulating 10,000 independent timeseries of spawner abundance using the same underlying Ricker parameters and calculating the HS benchmarks of each.
+We estimated the "true" confidence intervals by simulating 10,000 independent time series of spawner abundance using the same underlying Ricker parameters and calculating the HS benchmarks of each.
 The "true" confidence intervals were the 2.5th and 97.5th quantiles of these resulting 10,000 HS benchmarks.

-The temporal autocorrelation in recruitment deviates may affect the relative performance of the different appraoches, and so we compared confidence intervals under autocorrelation coefficients (*τ*) of 0.1 (low), 0.3, 0.6, and 0.9 (high).
+The temporal autocorrelation in recruitment deviates may affect the relative performance of the different approaches, and so we compared confidence intervals under autocorrelation coefficients (*τ*) of 0.1 (low), 0.3, 0.6, and 0.9 (high).

 R code for simulations and comparison plots can be found in `comparison.R`.

 #### True data

 We also calculated the five different confidence intervals on HS benchmarks from estimated spawner abundance from a real central-coast chum salmon Conservation Unit: Douglas-Gardner.
 According to the [Pacific Salmon Explorer](https://salmonexplorer.ca/#!/central-coast/chum/douglas-gardner&to=population&pop=BENCHMARK_STATUS&pop-detail=1), this CU has a current spawner abundance of 152,789 and an amber status under the HS benchmarks.
+When analyzing the real data, we applied an upper HS benchmark of the 75th percentile of historical spawner abundance (rather than 50th) in order to compare to the output from the Pacific Salmon Explorer, which currently displays this higher upper benchmark.

 The true data analysis could be easily applied to other CUs; see the code in `comparison.R`.